Show hiring managers you have the knowledge to succeed

 • Throw in some extras, like achievements, coursework, and affiliations

-You have an advanced degree
+Education on your resume when you have an advanced degree

 EDUCATION & CREDENTIALS